-GiveOut began to move from its 'start-up phase' into a 'scale and sustain' phase and during 2021 a number of steps were taken in this regard.
+GiveOut moved into a 'scale and sustain' phase during 2022, and a number of steps were taken in this regard.

 GiveOut strengthened its governance by recruiting additional Trustees, bringing new perspectives and expertise, and strengthening the diversity profile of the Board of Trustees.
 The Treasurer supported the Executive Director in maintaining the management accounts and reporting to the Trustees.
-At the beginning of 2021, the Trustees and Executive Director also held their third annual retreat, as a point of reflection on progress to date and planning for the coming year - this was held online due to the COVID-19 pandemic and ongoing restrictions.
+At the beginning of 2022, the Trustees and Executive Director also held their fourth annual retreat, as a point of reflection on progress to date and planning for the coming year - this was held in person, which had not been possible in the previous year due to the COVID-19 pandemic and ongoing restrictions.